alleyinteractive/wp-seo/readme.txt

 * `#term_name#`
 * `#title#`

+Any WordPress plugin or theme can register their own tags, too.
+For example, a social media plugin could add a `#twitter_handle#` formatting tag that displayed a post author's Twitter username.

 More details about each tag are available under the "Help" button in the upper-right corner of the settings page.

 === Per-entry and per-term fields ===